 If your child goes to school alone, you will need to buy them a mobile phone.
 We have some suggestions that we would like you to consider.
 For instance a phone with only the basic functions: calls and messages.

-The use of mobile phones is common today among children in lower grades of primary school, and even in pre-school institutions.
+The use of mobile phones is common today among children in primary school, and even in pre-school.
 However, before buying their kid a phone, parents should evaluate whether the child is mature enough.
 Not to mention a child should not own a phone before the age of 12.

-It’s not uncommon for kids, even in lower grades of primary school, to have modern phones, with advanced features.
-The problem is for those children who do not have phones feel less valuable because of peer pressure.
+It’s not uncommon for kids, even in primary school, to have modern phones, with advanced features.
+The problem is for those children who do not have phones.
+They might feel less valuable because of peer pressure.
 Another problem is that the mind of a child is developing and technology is not always a good thing.

 So, if you let your child to go to school or elsewhere without supervision, they will undoubtedly need a phone.
-However, it is recommended that you buy the most basic model with which they can call and send messages.
+However, it is recommended that you buy the most basic model.
 This is all for personal safety reasons.
 There are dangers online and when a child uses a phone for long periods of time at a time, they can become vague.
 This vagueness can leave your child at risk.

 Go With a Basic Phone

-It is best for you to think through whether the phone should even have a camera or any other advanced function because it may distract the child during school classes.
+It is best for you to think through whether the phone should even have a camera?
+There are many other advanced functions that are made to distract the student during school hours.
 Not only that but you will need to explain to them the role of the phone: to send and receive message, to call and to be called.
 What is the schools policy on mobile phones?

-One of the reasons why you should wait with purchasing a smartphone is that the child could be robbed, which would be a very unpleasant and traumatic experience.
+Mobile phones are expensive and there are many reasons to consider whether to purchase a smartphone is a good idea.
+Your child could be robbed, which would be a very unpleasant and traumatic experience.

-Children are trying to dictate the rules, and they make out their parents to be the bad guys because they didn’t buy them something.
-However, they should be taught that other people, as well as their peers, are judged by who they are and how they behave, not on the basis of what they all have.
+Children are trying to dictate the rules.
+They make out their parents to be the bad guys if they didn’t buy them something.
+However, they should be taught about the real meaning behind consumption.
+People as well as their peers, are judged by who they are and how they behave, not on the basis of what they have.

 Children’s Creativity In the Network of Modern Technologies

-The path to a creative being starts from games and playing, and the basic game is created in motion, walking, running, jumping.
+The path to a creativity starts from games and playing.
+The basic game is created in motion, walking, running, jumping.
 While playing, the child is meeting the world.
 In playing, the child prepares for life.
 And this is the most important job of a child.
 Also face to face connections are confronting and help the child develop socially.
 Often the easy way out is to simply send a text.

 Even Bill Gates Set Restrictions

-In fact, dad Bill Gates, who has had so much success in changing the world in the digital era, has introduced strict rules of conduct in his home regarding the use of modern technologies.
+We all know about the great success of Bill Gates in changing the world in the digital era.
+He has introduced strict rules of conduct in his home regarding the use of modern technologies.

 Bill Gates has three children, two teenagers aged 15 and 18 and one little older – age 21.
-All of them were not allowed to use smartphones before the age of 14, and phones were absolutely not allowed in the dinning room.
+All of them were not allowed to use smartphones before the age of 14.
+In their home phones were absolutely not allowed in the dinning room.
 Have a think about what rules you would like to implement and of course follow yourself.

 Gates carefully monitored how his children use phones right before going to bed.
-He, however, did not go so far as to ask his children to give him their Facebook passwords, but states that security on the Internet is a real challenge for today’s parents.
+He, however, did not go so far as to ask his children to give him their Facebook passwords.
+But we all know that security on the Internet is a real challenge for today’s parents.